fansek/literatura/next-steps.md

 2. read all files which are included in project (with the help of tsconfig.json) if not specified directly
 3. parse all files with typescript and find all imports
-4. generate a cache file (something like `.literatura-cache`), which will store dependencies and will be used when triggered again if it is reasonably fresh
+4. generate a store file (something like `.literatura-store`), which will store dependencies and will be used when triggered again if it is reasonably fresh
-5. analyze dependencies according to the generated dependency graph (either retrieved from the cache or directly from generated previous parse operation)
+5. analyze dependencies according to the generated dependency graph (either retrieved from the store or directly from generated previous parse operation)